adamspe/odata-resource/README.md

 # Limitations

 The `$filter` implementation is not entirely complete and is only `odata`'ish in nature.
-Specifically support for all operators is not complete and, more importantly, the logical `or` is not implemented.
-Since `or` is not implemented two non-odata operators `in` and `notin` have been implemented to try to fill that gap.
+Support for all operators is not complete.
+Two non-odata operators `in` and `notin` have been implemented.
 What is implemented:

 ## Logical Operators
 - `eq` - Equal.
 E.g. `/api/books?$filter=title eq 'Book Title'`